Barbara Ryden

-Barbara Sue Ryden (born May 2, 1961) is an American astrophysicist who is a Professor of Astronomy at Ohio State University.
+Barbara Sue Ryden is an American astrophysicist who is a Professor of Astronomy at Ohio State University.
 Her research considers the formation, shape and structure of galaxies.
 She was elected a fellow of the American Association for the Advancement of Science in 2016.

 Early life and education

 Ryden studied physics and integrated sciences at Northwestern University.
-She moved to Princeton University as a doctoral student, where she worked alongside James Gunn.
-She was a postdoctoral research fellow at the Center for Astrophysics | Harvard & Smithsonian and Canadian Institute for Theoretical Astrophysics.
+She then went to Princeton University as a doctoral student, where she worked alongside James Gunn as her advisor.
+She was then a postdoctoral research fellow at the Center for Astrophysics | Harvard & Smithsonian and Canadian Institute for Theoretical Astrophysics.

 Research and career

-Ryden joined the faculty at Ohio State University in 1992.
-She studies the formation and shapes of galaxies.
-Her research made use of the Sloan Digital Sky Survey and various numerical simulations.
-She has shown that the galactic disks at the centre of spiral galaxies are more elliptical than circular.

-Ryden has written several astronomy textbooks, including Introduction to Cosmology, Interstellar and Intergalactic Medium and Foundations of Astrophysics.
+A member of the Ohio State University faculty since 1992, Prof. Ryden studies the formation, alignment, and shapes of galaxies, and the large-scale structure of the universe, and cosmology, including tests for dark energy, dark matter, and the properties of the primordial density fluctuations.
+She is internationally known for her textbook Introduction to Cosmology, which won the first Chambliss Astronomical Writing Award in 2006 from the American Astronomical Society, and is now in its second edition, and she co-authored Foundations of Astrophysics with Prof. Bradley Peterson, a beginning-level text in astrophysics for astronomy majors.
+She currently editor in chief of the Ohio State Astrophysics Series, a series of graduate level textbooks now in contract with Cambridge University Press.
+The first two volumes are Interstellar & Intergalactic Medium by Prof. Ryden and Prof. Richard Pogge (2021) and Stellar Structure & Evolution by Prof. Marc Pinsonneault and Prof. Ryden (2022).